METHODS

 “interesting, linked”

-Meaningful learning is better than rote learning because it leads toward better long-term retention.
+than rote learning because it leads toward better long-term retention.

 3. Anticipation of Reward